torvalds/linux/Documentation/filesystems/overlayfs.rst

 requirement that the root of a filesystem be given for either upper or lower.

-A wide range of filesystems supported by Linux can be the lower filesystem, but not all filesystems that are mountable by Linux have the features needed for OverlayFS to work.
+A wide range of filesystems supported by GNU/Linux can be the lower filesystem, but not all filesystems that are mountable by GNU/Linux have the features needed for OverlayFS to work.
 The lower filesystem does not need to be writable.
 The lower filesystem can even be another overlayfs.
 The upper filesystem will normally be writable and if it is it must support the